 “A character’s spell book contains exactly the number of spells that the character is capable of memorizing (as determined by the character’s class and level).”

 Which is lovely, but it’s not RAW.
+It’s a whole new rule with new conditions.

 2. You can’t own it.